-To plan more effectively and deliver across multiple priorities, we believe network divisions must move away from traditional, large-scale capital-intensive programmes that treat all customers the same and are highly dependent on hardware infrastructure upgrades, which

-bring long cycle times

-and delivery risk.
-They

-must adopt a smarter and

-more strategic approach

-to decision-making to meet

-changing demands, based upon

-having greater

-flexibility from decoupling physical

-upgrades from logical to flex capacity of

-upgrades from logical to flex capacity and performance where most needed, and using data to model and choose between different scenarios.
-Capex and Opex investments must be balanced across the overall portfolio to move effectively with pace to enable this capability.
+To plan more effectively and deliver across multiple priorities, we believe network divisions must move away from traditional, large-scale capitalintensive programmes that treat all customers the same and are highly dependent on hardware infrastructure upgrades, which bring long cycle times and delivery risk.
+They must adopt a smarter and more strategic approach to decision-making to meet changing demands, based upon having greater flexibility from decoupling physical upgrades from logical to flex capacity and performance where most needed, and using data to model and choose between different scenarios.
+Capex and opex investments must be balanced across the overall portfolio to move effectively with pace to enable this capability.